STC Orlan-10: Syria

-The Orlan-10 is being actively used by the Russian Ground Forces in the Syrian Civil War for either reconnaissance, collecting aerial imagery or 3D-mapping in support of humanitarian convoys and S&R operations.
+The Orlan-10 was used by the Russian Ground Forces in the Syrian Civil War for either reconnaissance, collecting aerial imagery or 3D-mapping in support of humanitarian convoys and S&R operations.

 In November 2015, an Orlan-10 located the surviving member of a downed Russian Su-24M2 bomber and facilitated his speedy recovery.

 On 10 March 2020, an Orlan-10 drone was shot down by Syrian rebels in Suluk, Raqqa Governorate.

 On 9 June 2021, an Orlan-10 killed a prominent HTS member known as Abu Khalid al-Shami.

 Belarus

 In early February 2022, an Orlan-10 drone crashed near Brest.

 Romania

 On 13 March 2022, an Orlan-10 was found on a field in Bistrița-Năsăud County, Romania.
 It was initially thought to be a drone owned by a private person in Romania, however it was soon identified as a Russian-made Orlan-10.
 The investigation is ongoing.
 According to the Ukrainian Air Force, the drone belongs to the Russian army.